Chili Pepper Guide: Understanding Capsaicin, Heat Levels, and Usage Tips

 Dried chili peppers hanging in a kitchen

-Chili Type Heat Level Flavor Profile Best For
+Chili Type Heat Level (Scoville Units) Flavor Profile Best For

 Chili peppers in a basket

-• Use Fresh vs. Dried: Fresh chilies add a bright, crisp flavor, while dried ones are more intense and smoky.
+• Use Fresh vs. Dried: Fresh chilies add bright, crisp flavor (ideal for salsas), while dried provide intense smokiness (best for moles).

 Chili pepper being sliced